shirok/Gauche/gc/doc/scale.md

 On most platforms, the allocator/collector lock is implemented as a spin lock with exponential back-off.
 Longer wait times are implemented by yielding and/or sleeping.
 If a collection is in progress, the pure spinning stage is skipped.
-This has the advantage that uncontested and thus most uniprocessor lock acquisitions are very cheap.
+This has the uncontested advantage that most uniprocessor lock acquisitions are very cheap.
 It has the disadvantage that the application may sleep for small periods of time even when there is work to be done.
 And threads may be unnecessarily woken up for short periods.
 Nonetheless, this scheme empirically outperforms native queue-based mutual exclusion implementations in most cases, sometimes drastically so.

 ## Options for enhanced scalability

-Version 6.0 of the collector adds two facilities to enhance collector scalability on multiprocessors.
-As of 6.0alpha1, these are supported only under Linux on X86 and IA64 processors, though ports to other otherwise supported Pthreads platforms should be straightforward.
+The collector uses two facilities to enhance collector scalability on multiprocessors.
 They are intended to be used together.
+(The following refers to Makefile.direct again.)

-  * Building the collector with `-DPARALLEL_MARK` allows the collector to run the mark phase in parallel in multiple threads, and thus on multiple processors.
+  * Building the collector with `-DPARALLEL_MARK` allows the collector to run the mark phase in parallel in multiple threads, and thus on multiple processors (or processor cores).
 The mark phase typically consumes the large majority of the collection time.
-Thus this largely parallelizes the garbage collector itself, though not the allocation process.
-Currently the marking is performed by the thread that triggered the collection, together with _N_ - 1 dedicated threads, where _N_ is the number of processors detected by the collector.
-The dedicated threads are created once at initialization time (and optionally recreated in child processes after forking).
-  A second effect of this flag is to switch to a more concurrent implementation of `GC_malloc_many`, so that free lists can be built, and memory can be cleared, by more than one thread concurrently.
+Thus, this largely parallelizes the garbage collector itself, though not the allocation process.
+Currently the marking is performed by the thread that triggered the collection, together with _N_ - 1 dedicated threads, where _N_ is the number of processors (cores) detected by the collector.
+The dedicated marker threads are created when the client calls `GC_start_mark_threads()` or when the client starts the first non-main thread after the GC initialization (or after fork operation in a child process).
+Another effect of this flag is to switch to a more concurrent implementation of `GC_malloc_many`, so that free lists can be built and memory can be cleared by more than one thread concurrently.
   * Building the collector with `-DTHREAD_LOCAL_ALLOC` adds support for thread-local allocation.
-This causes `GC_malloc`, `GC_malloc_atomic`, and `GC_gcj_malloc` to be redefined to perform thread-local allocation.
+This causes `GC_malloc` (actually `GC_malloc_kind`) and `GC_gcj_malloc` to be redefined to perform thread-local allocation.

 Memory returned from thread-local allocators is completely interchangeable with that returned by the standard allocators.
 It may be used by other